bigomics/omicsplayground-doc/modules/outline.rst

 Clicking "App settings" will take the user to a new page with two tabs: **App settings & News** and ** Resource info**.

+There are two panels under the **App settings & News** tab: **Application options** and **new features**.

-Under **App settings & News**, users can enable beta features, disable alerts and enable captions for the plots.
-Users can also view the new features implemented with each new update.
+:**Application options**: Through this panel, users can enable beta features, disable alerts and enable captions for the plots.

+:**New features**: This panel provides a list of new features implemented with each new update of the platform.

 .. figure:: figures_v3/app_settings.png
     :align: center